 This month I’d like to introduce:

-If you’d like a reminder to check back in a month’s time to see the next ‘Showcase’ image, and you’re curious to know what everyone thought of this image, please sign up to my Newsletter.
+If you’d like a reminder to check back in a month’s time to see the next ‘Showcase’ image, please sign up to my Newsletter.
 I’ll keep you up to date with everything else that’s been going on too!

 Previous Showcase Images